2. Transgender patients

 A major clinical challenge is to provide appropriate, patient-centered and sensitive support for a woman who experiences an unwanted pregnancy.
 It can be very difficult to balance an understanding of her preferences, which may be clouded by the stress she is currently experiencing, and your own perspectives.
 Not least, the time pressure works against making a fully balanced decision.

-When counselling a patient with an unintended pregnancy, do not assume that this pregnancy is good or bad news: ask the patient how they feel about it.
-Do not assume that they did not use contraception, that they know the date of their last menstrual period, that they know what they are going to do or that you know the whole story.
+When counselling a patient with an unintended pregnancy, do not assume that this pregnancy is good or bad news: ask the patient how she feels about it.
+Do not assume that she did not use contraception, that she knows the date of her last menstrual period, that the couple knows what they are going to do or that you know the whole story.
 Keep in mind that probably 50% of all pregnancies are unintended.

 Options for an Unintended Pregnancy